-5Data on the respondents educational attainments were collected in 1992.
-This is analyzed in a companion paper McIntosh and Munk (2007).
+$^{^4}$ The impact of test scores on attainments is analyzed in a companion paper McIntosh and Munk (2007).
 In that paper we showed that test score performance was an important variable in the explanation of attainments.
-This is not suprising since this is what many other researchers have found.
+This is not surprising since this is what many other researchers have found.
 Subsequently, we found that the dummy variable indicating a zero test score was significantly positively associated with higher attainments!
 Individuals who get zero test scores may be rebellious, possible bored with school, but they are not stupid.

-6Other researches have found that attitudes towards school affect test scores.
+$^{{}^{5}}$ Other researches have found that attitudes towards school affect test scores.
 This result was first noted in Coleman et al (1966) but has been confirmed in a number of papers since then.